openelections/docs/contributingcodeguide.md

 #### Load

 The load.py file is responsible for taking the raw results and putting them into a MongoDB database.
 The goal is to keep the data loader simple, and defer any data cleaning and transformations to downstream steps in the process.
-That said, this is where the process begins to place results data into our defined models, including `Candidate`, `Result` and `Contest`.
+The loader should create `RawResult` model instances whose fields closely reflect the values in the raw data files.
+You should do only minimal processing of the data in the load step, such as stripping leading and trailing whitespace or converting strings representing numeric values to numeric data types.

-The `load` task imports raw results from locally cached files into the data store.
-This assumes you've written the data loader for your state, of course!
-Depending on how complex a state's data is - for example, if different years come in different formats or contain different types of data - the load.py could contain multiple functions to handle this process.
+Depending on the complexity of a state's data - for example, if different years come in different formats or contain different types of data - the load.py could contain multiple classes and helper functions to handle this process.

 We use [unicodecsv](https://github.com/jdunck/python-unicodecsv) to read CSV files.

+Once you've implemented the `load` module for your state, the `load` task imports raw results from locally cached files into the data store.

-Load all raw results in local cache.
+Load all raw results from files in local cache to the database.

 {% highlight bash %}
 $ invoke load.run --state md